Hub of Probashi Bangalis – C R Park of New Delhi

 One-Stop-Shop for Bengali Street Food In New Delhi At Chittaranjan Park

-Be it Kolkata Kathi Roll or Chicken Fry served with a dollop of tangy & pungent Kasundi (Bengali Mustard Sauce), there is only one place in New Delhi where you need to reach, Chittaranjan Park market.
+Be it Kolkata Kathi Roll, Chicken Fry or Moglai Porota served with a dollop of tangy & pungent Kasundi (Bengali Mustard Sauce), there is only one place in New Delhi where you need to reach, Chittaranjan Park market.
 The Market 1 would offer a bevy of stalls all ready to dish out freshly prepared Egg-Chicken Rolls which would be sumptuously filled with spiced chicken chunks and sliced onions and sauces.
 No Mayo, though!
 And, thank the Lord for that!

 Bengali Puja Samagri Shop